iiradia/kPOD/README.md

 * **Eric C. Chi** - *Co-Author of k-POD paper and algorithm.* - [Website](http://www.ericchi.com/)

-* **Richard G. Baraniuk** - *Co-Author of k-POD paper and algorithm.* - [Website](https://richb.rice.edu/)
+* **Richard G. Baraniuk** - *Co-Author of k-POD paper and algorithm.* - [Website](https://richb.rice.edu

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License.
-You can find more details in the [LICENSE.md](https://github.com/iiradia/kPOD/LICENSE.md) file.
+You can find more details in the [LICENSE.md](https://github.com/iiradia/kPOD/blob/master/LICENSE.md) file.